davidmolony/MESC_Firmware/src/operation/CONTROL.md

 ### The geometric transforms
 The forward transforms take place in the ADCConversion(_motor) function.
 This converts the read currents firstly from 3 phase to two phase (Clarke) and then rotates them to the estimated/read from encoder rotor reference frame (Park).

-Geometric transforms are the Clark and Park, which take the form:
+Geometric transforms are the Clark and Park, which take the forward form are used to transform currents:

 Clarke:
 \\[\begin{bmatrix}I\alpha \cr I\beta \cr I\gamma \end{bmatrix} = 2/3 \begin{bmatrix} 1 & -0.5 & -0.5\cr0 & \sqrt{3}/2 & -\sqrt{3}/2 \cr 0.5 & 0.5 & 0.5 \end{bmatrix} \begin{bmatrix}Iu \cr Iv \cr Iw \end{bmatrix}  \\]